Difference Between Sole Proprietorship and LLC

 Sole Proprietorship vs LLC

-A sole proprietorship is a business that has only one person in the place of the owner.
-This owner is responsible for taking all the legal and financial decisions and also standing as the solely liable person for all the transactions.
+A sole proprietorship is a business with only one person in the owner’s place.
+This owner is responsible for taking all the legal and financial decisions and standing as the sole person responsible for all the transactions.

 LLC stands for Limited Liability Company.
 This business structure can have one or even more than one owner.

-Businesses with a high amount of capital can take advantage of this structure fully.
-In the case of more than one owner, the control lies in everyone’s hands.
+Businesses with a high amount of capital can fully take advantage of this structure.
+With more than one owner, the control lies in everyone’s hands.

 Comparison Table